How to Save News Articles as Clean PDFs on Mac (Without the Clutter)

 NYT_ClimateReportFindings_20260322.pdfAtlantic_AIRegulationLongRead_20260315.pdfReuters_SupplyChainAnalysis_20260310.pdf

-Method 3: Without Reader Mode (Ad Blocker Approach)
+Method 3: pages without Reader Mode

 Not every article supports Reader Mode, and some articles include charts, interactive elements, or custom layouts that Reader Mode would strip out.
 For these, use an ad blocker instead.